 Services & Programs

-Citizenship Application Preparation (CAP) Sessions are free services that allow those interested in applying for citizenship to receive assistance in filling out pre-registration forms and gathering needed documents and information.
-They are held at the AFIRE office for two weeks prior to a scheduled Citizenship Workshop.
+Citizenship Application Preparation (CAP) Sessions are free services for those interested in applying for citizenship to receive assistance in filling out pre-registration forms and gathering needed documents and information.
+They are held at the AFIRE office prior to a scheduled Citizenship Workshop.
+CAP Sessions are NOT legal advice.

 Organizing Program